 Our parents and grandparents didn't have modern baby-proofing products when we were kids.
-But just because they didn't then, doesn't mean we shouldn't now.
+But just because they didn't use them then, doesn't mean we shouldn't use them now.
 Knowledge is power.
 The information we have today on home hazard statistics, combined with the availability of child safety products, compels us to act responsibly to ensure our kids' safety.
 (Older generations also didn't use child safety seats!)

 (2) Injury statistics are made up of real children, whose parents never expected them to get hurt.

 It's easy to distance ourselves from statistics.
 But when the statistics become real names and faces, their message is more poignant and urgent.
 As for safety professionals, we are diligent because we're familiar with real-life stories: toddlers who have died from TVs or furniture falling on top of them; young kids who drown when they wander off unexpectedly; children falling out of bedroom windows.
 We have the inside story on head injuries and broken bones occurring from falls downstairs, and the desperate calls made to poison control.
 We are here to help protect your family from those kinds of painful circumstances.
 Why gamble with being a statistic, when there are simple ways to keep your baby safer?

 (3) Modern technology is distracting.

 With the use of smartphones, tablets, and laptops child injuries are actually on the rise.
 We all have minutes now when our eyes are averted checking a message, sending a quick text, or browsing the internet.
 Sometimes we are distracted more than we ever intend!
 Little hands can find big trouble when they are unsupervised in an un-babyproofed space.